 Can you change from a DMP to an IVA?

 If you’ve already started the process of setting up a DMP but your circumstances have changed then you should contact your DMP provider.
 They will then take the steps to review your situation again and give you updated guidance which may be getting an IVA instead.

 Being on a debt management plan can affect your credit score and ability to obtain future credit.
 However, this is dependent upon your own circumstances.
 It can however show that you’re making regular payments towards your debt through a debt management plan.

 How does a debt management plan affect your credit?

-Being on a debt management plan could affect your credit file and credit score.
-For more information about your credit, we have a helpful guide to explain how your credit file affects you in our Lowell debt guidance section.
+Being on a debt management plan could affect your credit file.
+For more information about this, we have a helpful guide to explain how your credit file affects you in our Lowell debt guidance section.

 Whether you're working with Lowell directly on a payment plan or managing your debt through a DMP, making regular payments - even if they are partial payments - helps to show that you're taking responsibility for your debt and taking action to clear it.
-Once your DMP is complete, you have the chance to work on improving your credit score and rebuild from a clean slate.
+Once your DMP is complete, you have the chance to work on improving your credit score.

 How long does a debt management plan affect your credit rating?

 Details of defaults and partial payments will be recorded on your credit file for six years from the date when they happened.
 After six years, they will be removed from your credit file record, even if the debt that they relate to hasn't been fully repaid.

 Once your debt management plan is complete and your debts are fully paid, you can start working to improve your credit score.
 Read our useful blog post on how to improve your credit score to get some tips and advice on where to start.